aguxez/facebook_messenger/README.md

 ### How to use the `body` macro to send other type of messages besides text and image.

+The macro receives 3 arguments, `id, :template, "Text"` <- Text is provided only if the template requires it, otherwise it's optional.

 This example shows how to send a message with Quick Replies.
 ```elixir
 ...